 Meet Rabbi Seth D. Gordon

 Shalom.
-Welcome to the new and improved website of Traditional Congregation!
+Welcome to Traditional Congregation!

 My family and I arrived here in the summer of 2007 from New York and found that Traditional Congregation exceeded whatever expectations we had.
 Traditional Congregation is unlike any other in the St Louis area (and elsewhere) and I invite you to visit us so that you can see for yourself; and of course, I hope you will speak with me personally.